jordanIAxelrod/MaterialsGenomeInitiative/README.md

 ## Installation

-You can install the required packages by running `conda env create -n pollydarton --file --from-history>environment.yml`.
+You can install the required packages by running `conda env create -n pollydarton --file env.yml`.
 If you don't have conda installed, you can follow the instructions [here](https://docs.conda.io/en/latest/miniconda.html) to set it up.
+This also requires Gensim version 3.8.1 which conda seems to have trouble installing, so within the new conda env, also run `pip3 install gensim==3.8.1`.

 **NB:** Due to permissions concerns the `/data` directory is empty.
 You will want to populate it with data during the installation process.
 It should look like this: